Homepage

 Note

-Providing manual mapping for each argument in GraphQl can be cumbersone, this is why there is a magic args argument defined.
-You can achieve the same result by using graphql g = "contacts/create", args: context.params.contact.
+Providing manual mapping for each argument in GraphQL can be cumbersome.
+That's why there's a convenient args argument available.
+You can achieve the same result by using graphql g =

-To verify that everything works as expected, go to /contacts/new in your instance, fill the form and hit submit.
-You should be redirect to the show Page defined in Step 4 and you should be able to see the information you have submitted in the form.
-You should also see the new entry in /contacts page.
+To confirm that everything works as intended, navigate to /contacts/new in your instance, complete the form, and submit it.
+You should be redirected to the show Page defined in Step 4, where you can review the information you submitted in the form.
+Furthermore, the new entry should be visible on the /contacts page.

 Note